GONG WING FOIL BOARD INFLATABLE HIPE FIRSTThe inflatable foil board that’s perfect for learning!Available on:

-GONG FOIL BOARD MOB 2TASTE COOL FSP 2XThe Mob 2Taste is crazy for SUP, SUP foiling et wing foiling.Available on:
+GONG FOIL BOARD MOB 2TASTE COOL FSP 2XThe Mob 2Taste is crazy for SUP, SUP foiling and wing foiling.Sale!

-GONG WING FOIL BOARD ZUMA FSP 2XSimplicity and total versatility in wing and SUP foiling.Available on:
+GONG WING FOIL BOARD ZUMA FSP 2XSimplicity and total versatility in wing and SUP foiling.Sale!

-GONG WING FOIL BOARD LANCE FSP 2XThe coolest board to progress in wing foiling.Available on:
+GONG WING FOIL BOARD LANCE FSP 2XThe coolest board to progress in wing foiling.Sale!

-GONG WING FOIL BOARD FLINT FSP PROThe versatility of a SUP foiling and wing foiling board in performance… The versatility of a SUP foiling and wing foiling board in performance mode!Available on:
+GONG WING FOIL BOARD FLINT FSP PROThe versatility of a SUP foiling and wing foiling board in performance… The versatility of a SUP foiling and wing foiling board in performance mode!Sale!

-GONG WING FOIL BOARD KUBE FSP PROThe pure freestyler.Available on:
+GONG WING FOIL BOARD KUBE FSP PROThe pure freestyler.Sale!

-GONG WING FOIL BOARD MINT FSP PROThe combination of wave riding and freestyle in an accessible shape.Available on:
+GONG WING FOIL BOARD MINT FSP PROThe combination of wave riding and freestyle in an accessible shape.Sale!

-GONG WING FOIL BOARD LEMON FSP PROThe best for wave riding in an accessible shape.Available on:
+GONG WING FOIL BOARD LEMON FSP PROThe best for wave riding in an accessible shape.Sale!

-GONG WING FOIL BOARD LETHAL FSP PROThe must in wave riding without concession.Available on:
+GONG WING FOIL BOARD LETHAL FSP PROThe must in wave riding without concession.Sale!

-- Beginners without experience: Inflatable HIPE and HIPE V2, or ZUMA in large size.
+- Beginners without experience: Inflatable HIPE First, HIPE, or ZUMA in large size.

 - Sporty beginner: LANCE or ZUMA in your size.